How to File for Divorce in Michigan (2026)

 Frequently Asked Questions

-Yes, Michigan is a 'no-fault' divorce state.
-This means you don't need to prove that your spouse did something wrong to get divorced.
-The only legal reason needed for divorce in Michigan is that 'there has been a breakdown of the marriage relationship to the extent that the objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved.'
+No-fault only: the sole ground is that there has been a breakdown of the marriage relationship to the extent that the objects of matrimony have been destroyed and there is no reasonable likelihood the marriage can be preserved.
+The governing statute is Mich.
+Comp.
+Laws § 552.6.